HISTORY

 Realizing the Vision

-Although concern about EMF exposure on human health originated decades ago, the advent of mobile phones ignited new interest among the public, industry and the government to identify potential adverse effects.
-The limited financial and human resources and infrastructure of the Foundation in the early years imposed sharply focused and highly selective research directions.
-For the first four years, we maintained focus in two critical areas: 1) Health Risk Assessments and 2) Measurement and Computational Techniques for Electromagnetic Analysis.
-Emphasis was initially placed on developing sound exposure systems to investigate the effects of EMF exposure on human health in large collaborative studies, such as the EU FP5 PERFORM A and REFLEX studies and the industry-funded PERFORM B and C projects.
-A prior collaboration with the Sleep Laboratory of the University of Zurich on changes in sleep EEG after radiofrequency (RF) exposure also continued at the newly opened Foundation and yielded unexpected, interesting, yet puzzling results.
+Emphasis was initially placed on developing high-quality exposure systems to investigate the effects of EMF exposure on human health in large collaborative studies, such as the EU FP5 PERFORM A and REFLEX studies and the industry-funded PERFORM B and C projects.
+A prior collaboration with the Sleep Laboratory of the University of Zurich on changes in sleep electroencephalograms (EEG) after radiofrequency (RF) exposure also continued at the newly opened Foundation and yielded unexpected, interesting, yet puzzling results.
 The REFLEX project also revealed unanticipated positive results, namely the effects of extremely low frequency (ELF) and RF exposures on gene expression stability.

 Building on our Successes

-Our growing expertise and proven competences were further recognized when the prestigious US National Institutes of Health (NIH) selected the IT’IS Foundation to develop the world’s largest facility for RF animal exposures as part of a US$ 25 million long-term study to evaluate the potential toxicity and carcinogenicity of cell phone RF signals in laboratory animals.
+Our growing expertise and proven competencies were further recognized when the prestigious US National Institutes of Health (NIH) selected the IT’IS Foundation to develop the world’s largest facility for RF animal exposures as part of a US$ 25 million long-term study to evaluate the potential toxicity and carcinogenicity of cell phone RF signals in laboratory animals.
 Similarly, the Swiss National Science Foundation appointed IT’IS to develop most of the exposure systems and conduct the required exposure assessments for the NRP57 program.

 The Journey of Discovery Continues